 The new Financial Services Act (FinSA; German abbreviation: FIDLEG) entered into force on 1 January 2020.
 FinSA regulates the provision of financial services and the selling of financial instruments.
 FinSA aims to introduce greater and more sustainable protection of investors’ interests.

-Zuger Kantonalbank already complies with a large number of the obligations introduced by FinSA.
-It is, however, making use of the two-year transition period and will be FinSA-compliant from 1 January 2022.
-Until then we are undertaking an in-depth review of our financial services and will make adjustments where necessary.
-Our clients will be informed of any changes in good time.
+Zuger Kantonalbank made use of the two-year transition period and is FinSA-compliant as of 1 January 2022.
+During these two years it undertook an in-depth review of its financial services and made adjustments where necessary, informing its customers of these changes in good time.

 FinSA mainly applies to the following areas: